Reed-CompBio/BIO331-F20-M2-interactome-properties/README.md

 ## Submitting

 :star2: **You're Done with Tasks A-F!** You just need to submit your python code (not the network or figure files).
 Before you submit `run.py` via Moodle, look through the comments and add any additional ones that explain what your code does.
-Include comments that describe how to run all three examples (the example networks, the yeast interactomes, and the multi-species comparison).
+Include comments that describe how to run all parts of the code.
 Code organization and clarity will contribute few points in grading.

 ### Instructions for resubmitting